armbian/documentation/docs/User-Guide_Getting-Started.md

 ## First login

-The first boot will log you in automatically on HDMI or the serial console.
+The first boot will log you in automatically if you have connected a display via HDMI or if you are connected to the serial console.
 For SSH, you need to login as **root** and use the password **1234**.
-If you need to find your board's IP address, please use [this tool](https://angryip.org/).
+If you need to find your board's IP address, you can use [this tool](https://angryip.org/).

 After logging in, you will be prompted to change the default password.
 You will then be asked to create a normal user account that will have sudo permissions.
 Beware, at this stage the keyboard is using the QWERTY layout.
-In case you have no wired network connection and there is a wireless adaptor detected, it will prompt you to connect.
+In case you have no wired network connection and there is a wireless adaptor detected, the system will prompt you to connect.

     Welcome to Armbian!